-In the Rescue Services Act and Ordinance it is stated that a county is responsible for the protection of and information to the citizens living there in the event of a nuclear accident of any kind.
-The Swedish Rescue Services Agency has also issued requirements regarding alarming and informing the public.
+In the Civil Protection Act and Ordinance it is stated that a county is responsible for the protection of and information to the citizens living there in the event of a nuclear accident of any kind.
+The Swedish Rescue Services Agency has also issued requirements on alarming and informing the public.